zulurepublic/zulu-passport/README.md

 -   [Test Coverage](#test-coverage)
 -   [Generate Flattened Contracts](#generate-flattened-contracts)

-## Overview

-This is the Zulu Republic passport repository.
-It tries to solve the question of how a person/institute is able to claim or verify the identity of another person in a secure fashion as well as respecting that person's rights to govern herself.
+## 1. What is Zulu-Passport?

+Zulu-Passport is an implementation of a self-sovereign identity management system in solidity.
+It allows the passport owner to manage claims made about him and sharing them with third-parties.

+**What is a claim?**

+Let's have a look at a real-world example, your real-world passport.
+Your passport is a document issued by a government identifying you and claiming that you belong to there country.
+Another example is your education, that is represented by a certificate issued by a school or university that claims your scholarship.
+You can see the pattern: Issuer claims something over receiving identity.

+This is what the Zulu-Passport is trying to bring to the blockchain, secured with Public-key cryptography.
+A claim is defined by a topic, the public key of the receiving identity, and the data that belongs to the claim.
+This is then signed with the private key of the issuer.
+By that people know that only the private key owner can be the issuer of that claim.

+**But what does self-sovereign mean?**

+In many cases in the real world, claims are made without the consent of the recipient.
+On the other hand, claims that the recipient wants to be shared can't be shared because of legal obligations.
+That is why Zulu gives each person the possibility to govern their identity themselves, by letting them freely choose witch claims the add to there Passport.

+## 2. How is it working?

+Part of the Zulu-Passport Repository is for once the passport itself.
-Along with the passport comes the `passportCloneFactory` which makes deploying new passports cheaper then to deploy them individually.
+Along with it comes the `passportCloneFactory` which makes deploying new passports cheaper then to deploy them individually.
 It also stores the owner address of the passport for conveniently looking it up at a later time.
-The last contract is the `ClaimVerifier` that is used to verify whether a claim is true.
+The last interesting contract is the `ClaimVerifier` that can be used to verify whether a claim is true.

-## Implementation Details

 ### Passport